 This was a suggestion as well, but haven’t visited yet!
 You see during my last visit in NYC last year I preferred to spent time exploring different neighborhoods rather than visit museums!
 The Museum was founded in 1977, as a leading destination for new art and new ideas.
 It is located in SoHo and you can find more about the museum and exhibitions on its website.

 …and that’s a wrap for part 1 of my essential guide to New York City!
-Stay tuned for part 2 where I will cover shopping, dining and exploring cool neighborhoods in the city!
+Check out part 2 where I cover shopping, dining and exploring cool neighborhoods in the city!